stanford-cs348k/camera_asst/README.md

 Recall that the pixel data you receive from the sensor via `GetSensorData()` is represented as a 32-bit floating point value between 0 and 1.
 (Even though the mantissa of a single-precision float number is 23 bits, the data is from Google HDR+'s dataset, acquired via a Pixel phone, so the actual precision of these values is about 10 bits.)
 Rather than take multiple exposures with the camera as described in the paper, you'll first *virtually* create two 8-bit exposures from the high-precision input.

-Your specific solution is allowed to differ (see further detail in the "Dynamic Range Compression" part of Section 6 of the HDR+ paper for heuristics), but one basic approach would create the following two virtual exposures after processing the data with your pipeliine from part 1 of the assignment (but before conversion to 8-bit values):
+Your specific solution is allowed to differ (see further detail in the "Dynamic Range Compression" part of Section 6 of the HDR+ paper for heuristics), but one basic approach would create the following two virtual exposures after processing the data with your pipeline from part 1 of the assignment (but before conversion to 8-bit values):

  * *dark*, which is a grayscale version of the RGB image after basic RAW processing.
 (RGB to YUV conversion to get grayscale)
  * *bright* is formed by multiplying dark by a scale factor.